unGlue helps parents set screen time limits on any device

 His solution, unGlue, aims to tackle the parental control software market with a new angle: giving kids more control.

-The service works across devices, including smartphones, tablets, computers, smart TVs, and other internet-connected devices.
+The service works across devices, including smartphones, tablets, computers, smart TVs and other internet-connected devices.
 It also works whether on the home’s network or not.

 Most importantly, Shwartz argues, is that unGlue is not a “parental control” service, because it focuses on giving the kids more choice.
-Parents configure time limits on using entertainment apps like Snapchat, Facebook, Twitter, Instagram, YouTube, and others, as well as mobile games, but when that time runs out, the internet is not disabled on kids’ devices.
+Parents configure time limits on using entertainment apps like Snapchat, Facebook, Twitter, Instagram, YouTube and others, as well as mobile games, but when that time runs out, the internet is not disabled on kids’ devices.

 This is important because kids still need internet access for doing homework, checking the weather, or listening to music — the idea is to limit the time they spend goofing off.

 Parents decide how much time kids get per day, and then kids get to decide how to use it.
 Unused time goes into a “Time Bank” so they can build up hours by staying offline.
-In the Kids application, children can also request to earn more time by completing chores, at the parents’ discretion.
+In the unGlue Kids application, children can also request to earn more time by completing chores, at the parents’ discretion.

 UnGlue is also different because of the way it works.
 While some parental control software has to be installed and configured on each device, or is limited to specific platforms, unGlue aims to work across any device.
 In the home, you can either run unGlue’s software on a connected (wired) desktop computer or you can buy a $30 dongle-like puck that connects to your router.
 Competitors like Circle with Disney, require a hardware device.